Seirdy/seirdy.one/content/posts/website-best-practices.md

 - Final page weight under 50kb without images, and under 200kb with images.
 Page weight should usually be much smaller; these are upper-bounds for exceptional cases.
 - Works in Lynx, w3m, links (both graphics and text mode), NetSurf, and Dillo
 - Works with popular article-extractors (e.g. Readability) and HTML-to-Markdown converters.
 This is a good way to verify that your site uses simple HTML and works with most non-browser article readers (e.g. ebook converters, PDF exports).
-- No scripts or interactivity (preferably enforced at the CSP level)
+- No scripts or interactivity, preferably enforced at the Content-Security-Policy (<abbr title="Content Security Policy">CSP</abbr>) level
 - No cookies
 - No animations
 - No fonts--local or remote--besides `sans-serif` and `monospace`.